SmeetPatil/taxkar/README.md

 ## Steps to run this app :
 1. First download the code and open it in preferred IDE as a project
-2. Create a virtual environment in the project dirctory itself to run the project using :
+2. Create a virtual environment in the project directory itself to run the project using :
    > py -m venv .venv
 3. Start the virtual environment using :
    > .venv\Scripts\activate.bat